Methodology

 Transfers to EHC plans

 The transfer of statements to an EHC plan was due to take place by April 2018.
-Analysis of the data suggests some schools have recorded some or all of their pupils who were previously recorded as ‘statement’, as ‘EHC plan’ regardless of whether a formal needs assessment (transfer review) has been completed and a final EHC plan issued.
+Analysis of the data suggests some schools recorded some or all of their pupils who were previously recorded as ‘statement’, as ‘EHC plan’ regardless of whether a formal needs assessment (transfer review) has been completed and a final EHC plan issued.
 Because of this, we have presented combined figures for pupils with a statement and those with an EHC plan within the publication.

 SEN units and Resourced provision

-Within the school level dataset, a flag has been derived to indicate whether the school contains an SEN Unit or a Resourced Provision.
-Where a school has indicated at the pupil level that a pupil is taught in a SEN unit or Resourced provision, this has been interpreted as the school having a SEN unit or resourced provision.
+Within the school level dataset, a flag has been derived to indicate whether the school contains an SEN unit or a resourced provision.
+Where a school has indicated at the pupil level that a pupil is taught in a SEN unit or resourced provision, this has been interpreted as the school having a SEN unit or resourced provision.

 Some discrepancies with the data on SEN units on resourced provisions have previously been identified at a local level, hence caution should be taken in interpreting changes year-on-year, and differences between areas.